-For complete operating instructions, see the owners manual of your headunit.
+For complete operating instructions, see the dash radio and satellite radio receiver user guide provided in your InfoCase.

-When your Sirius radio is connected via the SiriusConnect Docking Kit to your headunit, the buttons and controls of the Sirius radio will be disabled, and a SiriusConnect message or logo will be displayed.
+When your Sirius radio is connected via the SiriusConnect Docking Kit to the dash radio, the buttons and controls of the Sirius radio will be disabled, and a SiriusConnect message or logo will be displayed.